anurag1097/CoalescePartners/README.md

 # CoalescePartners

-**CoalescePartners** is a Python-based project designed to fetch and process market data from various financial APIs.
+This is a Python-based project designed to fetch and process market data from various financial APIs.
 It integrates with services like Alpha Vantage, CoinAPI, and Birdeye to retrieve financial and cryptocurrency data, facilitating analysis and decision-making processes.

 ## Approach